kamireddym28/Movie-trailer-website/README.md

 ## Usage

- - Install python from the URL provided
+ - Install python from the URL provided above
- - Clone the repo or download as a zip
+ - Clone the repo or download as a zip on your local computer
- - Set the path and execute entertainment_center.py
+ - Set the path to which file was unzipped or cloned and execute entertainment_center.py
  - On executions, opens a webpage in the default webbrowser with movie-posters
  - On hover over the poster, quick facts(storyline, duration etc.) appears by blurring the background**
  - On click, opens trailer window